 The IRS uses Notices CP71A-D to remind you of taxes owed.
 CP71C is most commonly used but CP71A & CP71D are used as well.
 (See examples below) Your situation is not yet urgent but should be corrected immediately.
+Letter 3228 is very similar in effect as the various Notices CP71.

 You have likely already received Notices of Intent to Levy (CP504, CP90, Letter 1058) so the IRS could seize at any time.
 However, this CP71C reminder is not an active indication that enforced collection against you is imminent and we have time to bolster a good case for you.
 Waiting until the IRS seizes your property makes the case more difficult.